amabdulr/CNWG/Chunking.md

 4. **Concept**
    - **Purpose**: Explains something the user needs to understand.
    - **User Response**: Understand the concept and evaluate it.
 You do not need to immediately use the information you are learning in this concept section.
    - **Concept Title Rules**: If possible, use the plural form of the noun.
 Use third person.
 Omit additional words.
 Do not include words and phrases such as "what is", "introduction", "about", "overview", or "definition of".
+Do not use words ending with ing in the title such as understanding.
    - **Concept Body Writing Rules**: Use active voice and present tense.
   Present the Concept info type in the following format:
    - **Format**